 Recent advances in artificial intelligence (AI) for writing (including ChatGPT) can quickly create coherent, cohesive prose and paragraphs on a seemingly limitless set of topics.
 The potential for abuse in academic integrity is clear, and our students could be using these tools already.
-Furthermore, it is likely that this is only the first of many such AI products we’ll see in the years to come, and we may need to permanently re-envision how we assign college writing.
+There are similar AI tools for creating images, computer code, and many other domains.
+As AI represents a permanent addition to society and students’ tools, we need to permanently re-envision how we assign college writing and other projects.
 As such, FCTL has assembled this set of ideas to consider, falling into three categories.

 Category 1: Neutralize the Software

 - Hyper-customize your writing assignments.
 As is the case for contract (“for hire”) writing by professionals, academic misconduct can be curtailed or detected when the writing prompts are so specific to the course and the discussions within the class that an outsider, or an AI, would have little chance of producing an output that would earn a good grade.
 It can also help to specify heavy citations and a specific length, both of which are difficult for the AI to deliver convincingly.